alf-p-steinbach/Frances-Buontempo---Learn-C-by-Example-2024-/README.md

 Its bewildering that that limitation is not addressed because Frances does mention modulo arithmetic here, ❝We could also try out even numbers instead or a different modulus❞.

+Concrete example that “only the values modulo 2, i.e. 0 and 1, need to be calculated”:

 [*nested-triangles.cpp*](code/ch1/nested-triangles.cpp):

 ```cpp